Carrot Cake Cinnamon Rolls

 To give these carrot cake cinnamon rolls that nostalgic carrot cake flavor, the filling is made with lots of warm spices.

-In addition to cinnamon, this recipe also includes ground nutmeg, cloves, and allspice.
+In addition to cinnamon, this recipe includes ground nutmeg, cloves, and allspice.
 The spices paired with the cream cheese frosting make these taste just like a slice of carrot cake!

 What Type of Yeast Should I Use to Make These Carrot Cake Cinnamon Rolls?